SagarM879/QR-Scanner-Ionic-Angular/ReadME.md

 2. Add it in the app.module
 3. Add it in Page Has the Button to Scan this App
 4. In here You Have to Ways :
-A.If you wnat to make async Requests and make the await for resolving the promise : change in tconfig.ts ==> es5 to es6.
+A.If you wnat to make async Requests and make the await for resolving the promise : change in tconfig.ts ==> es5 to es6 <br />.
-B. Make a Simple Request without async .
+B. Make a Simple Request without async <br />.

 # You can get the App in You Browser :